gavrilaalexandru/overthewire-writeups/bandit/level 0.md

 > **PS:** Before starting and SSH-ing into their servers, take a look at:
 > - [WeChall Scoreboard](https://overthewire.org/information/wechall.html)
 > - [WeChall.net](https://wechall.net/)

+The goal of this level is to log into the game using SSH ([secure shell](https://en.wikipedia.org/wiki/Secure_Shell))